Helps Determine the Test Program to

 An important step to help determine the test program for your product is to identify the classification of your product per the standard you will be testing and/or certifying to.
 Also, classification of a product will help you determine certain marking, labeling, and physical construction requirements.

-- Protection Against Electrical Shock: If your product is powered from an external electrical source you have the option of classifying your product Class I or II.
+- Protection Against Electrical Shock (Power Source): If your product is powered from an external electrical source you have the option of classifying your product Class I or II.
 If some type of internal power source then you classify the product Internally powered ME Equipment.

-Class I product: A product that is provided with a reliable protective earth such that all accessible metal parts can’t become live in the event of a failure of Basic Insulation (future articles will explains the different types of insulation terms) and therefore will provide protection against electric shock in the case of the failure of Basic Insulation.
+Class I product: A product that is provided with a reliable protective earth such that all accessible and internal metal parts can’t become live in the event of a failure of Basic Insulation and therefore will provide protection against electric shock in the case of the failure of Basic Insulation.

 Class II product: A product without a protective earth and where Double or Reinforced Insulation (typically a plastic enclosure) is relied upon to provide the protection against electric shock.
 The Class II symbol looks like two squares one inside the other, which indicates double insulation.

 For internally powered source, such as a battery, it is classified as an internally ME Equipment (which means Medical Electrical Equipment)

 - Installation & Use of Product (Equipment): There are seven classifications of how equipment may be used.
 These terms are fixed, hand-held, mobile, permanently installed, portable, stationary, and transportable equipment.
 Even though some of them seem like they are identical by terminology they have different meanings.

-Equipment Mode of Operation: There are five different modes of operation defined in the standard.
-They are continuous, short-time, intermittent, continuous operation with short-time loading, and continuous operation with intermittent loading.
+- Equipment Mode of Operation: There are two different modes of operation defined in the standard.
+They are continuous operation or non-continuous operation .
 The most typical classification of operation is continuous and if used does not have to be identified on the product.
-The other modes limit the range in which the product is used and this tends to be a disadvantage unless the product was designed for less than continuous usage.
+The other mode limits the range in which the product is used and this tends to be a disadvantage unless the product was designed for less than continuous usage.

 To find out more about classification and other requirements or to get assistance for your product or product line, please contact us at Leo at EisnerSafety dot com